 How Do You Become a Recruitment Marketer?

+It’s not easy to find a list of available Recruitment Marketing jobs online.
 Recruitment Marketers are entering the profession primarily through two paths: from Recruiting and from Marketing.
 For companies that hire a dedicated Recruitment Marketer, most start out with one person in the role.
 Even the largest companies with dedicated Recruitment Marketers have small teams, as the discipline is still emerging.
 This is another reason why today’s recruiters must have Marketing skills to find and engage candidates.

-All of these are valid ways to implement Recruitment Marketing in order to find and attract candidates in today’s competitive job market.
+All of these are valid ways to implement offline & online Recruitment Marketing in order to find and attract candidates in today’s competitive job market.
 As candidates become more digital, mobile and social in how they search for jobs and potential employers, the discipline of Recruitment Marketing will evolve to be as sophisticated as B2B and B2C Marketing.